Farewell to Manzanar: Synopsis

 Jeanne Wakatsuki (the book's narrator) is a Nisei (child of a Japanese immigrant).
-At age seven, Wakatsuki—a native-born American citizen—and her family were living on Ocean Park (a neighborhood of Santa Monica, California).
-They have to move to Terminal Island, where her father, a fisherman who owned two boats, was arrested by the FBI following the Pearl Harbor attack on December 7, 1941.
+At age seven, Wakatsuki—a native-born American citizen—and her family were living in Ocean Park (a neighborhood of Santa Monica, California).
+After the US entered World War II, her father was arrested on trumped up charges of using his fishing vessel to fuel Japanese submarines and he was sent to a prison at Fort Lincoln in North Dakota.
+They did not see him again for nine months and upon his return he looked like he had aged 10 years and he had a limp from frostbite and beatings in prison.
+After he was arrested the family moved to Terminal Island, where there was ready work processing fish that the mother could do to support the family in a Japanese ghetto.

 Soon after, she and the rest of her family were imprisoned at Manzanar (an American internment camp), where 11,070 Americans of Japanese ancestry and their immigrant parents—who were prevented from becoming American citizens by law—were confined during the Japanese American internment during World War II.
 The book describes the Wakatsukis' experiences during their imprisonment and events concerning the family before and after the war.

-Ko Wakatsuki (Jeanne's father) emigrated from Japan to Honolulu, Hawaii and then to Idaho, running away with his wife and abandoning his family.
-Stubborn and proud, he did not cope well with his isolation: he drank and abused his family.
-Woody (Jeanne's brother) wants to preserve his family's honor by joining the U.S. Army.
-After joining (and fighting in the Pacific theater) he visits his father's Aunt Toyo, who gave his father money for the trip to Hawaii.
-After the visit, Woody feels a new pride in his ancestry.
-He becomes the man of the family, leading them early in their internment.
+Ko Wakatsuki (Jeanne's father) emigrated from Japan to Honolulu, Hawaii and then to Idaho.
+He met his wife while studying law in Seattle.

 On the morning of December 7, 1941, Jeanne Wakatsuki says farewell to her father's sardine fleet at San Pedro Harbor.
 By the time the boats return, news reaches the family that the Japanese have bombed Pearl Harbor in Hawaii.
-Jeanne's father burns his Japanese flag and identity papers but is arrested by the FBI and beaten when taken to jail.
+Jeanne's father burns his Japanese flag and various papers but is arrested by the FBI and beaten when taken to jail.
 Jeanne's mother moves the family to the Japanese ghetto on Terminal Island, and then to Boyle Heights in Los Angeles.
 On February 19, 1942, President Roosevelt signs Executive Order 9066 giving the military authority to relocate those posing a potential threat to national security.
 Americans of Japanese descent await their final destination; “their common sentiment is shikata ga nai” ("it cannot be helped”).
 A month later the government orders the Wakatsukis to move to the Manzanar Relocation Center, in the desert 225 miles northeast of Los Angeles.